Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Geometric background

-\item When the genus is $1$, then $K_X$ and $T^*X$ are trivial and $F_h \cong \T^2 \times S^1$.
+\item When the genus is $ \geq 1$ we may twist $L$ by a flat line bundle.
+This is not particularly relevant for this article except that we usually ignore this additional degree of freedom.
 There is an ample line bundle $L \to \T^2$ whose holomorphic sections are theta functions.
-The associated principal $S^1$ bundle is the reduced Heisenberg group, the quotient of the simply connected Heisenberg group by the integer lattice.
+The associated principal $S^1$ bundle is the reduced Heisenberg group, the quotient of the simply connected Heisenberg group by the integer lattice

-\item When the genus is $ \geq 1$ we may twist $L$ by a flat line bundle.
-This is not particularly relevant for this article, and we usually ignore this additional degree of freedom.